tsautier/dovi_convert/README.md

 Automatically find and convert all Profile 7 files in a directory tree.

 * **Standard Batch (Keep Backups):**
     This scans the current folder and subfolders (Depth 2 in this example).
 Originals are kept as backups.
+If no depth is specified, it will convert all files in the current folder.
     ```bash
     dovi_convert -batch 2
     ```

 * **Batch with Auto-Delete (Destructive):**
     Use the `-delete` flag to automatically remove the original source file **only after** the conversion is verified successfully.
 Use this if you lack disk space for backups.
+Or, if you have used the script often and trust it.
     ```bash
     dovi_convert -batch 2 -delete
     ```